 Gramvoussa, Uninhabited Part of Cretan Island Archipelago

 Gramvousa is a part of the Cretan islands archipelago.
 The two islands it refers to are Imeri and Agria Gramvousa, literally “tame” and “wild” Gramvousa.
-You can take a one day boat trip leaving in the morning and returning at night from Kissamos port and arriving at Gramvousa and Balos beach & lagoon.
+You can take a one day boat trip leaving in the morning and returning at night from Kissamos port.
+It arrives at Gramvousa and Balos beach and lagoon.
 Day tours are available from May to October.
-Known for spectacular beaches, flora and fauna and the remains of the Venetian castle and fort that tops Imeri Gramvousa peaks, these two islands are not to be missed.
+Known for spectacular beaches, flora, and fauna and the remains of the Venetian castle and fort that tops Imeri Gramvousa peaks, these two islands are not to be missed.

 If you are vacationing on Mykonos, why not take a one day yacht cruise to the nearby uninhabited Greek island of Rineia?

-Today, Delos and Rineia are separated by a very narrow sea strait and has much historical relevance and natural allure making this secluded island an ideal break from the crowded beaches of Mykonos!
+Today, Delos and Rineia are separated by a very narrow sea strait.
+With its historical relevance and natural allure, the secluded island of Rineia is an ideal break from the crowded beaches of Mykonos!